-Eight colleges are authorized to give advanced degrees covering 275 fields of study.
-Sixty-six of the departments in these colleges are authorized to give both the Master's and the Doctor's degree.
-The colleges offering graduate programs are: Agriculture, Business and Public Service, Communication Arts, Education, Engineering, Home Economics, Science and Arts, Veterinary Medicine.
+Ten colleges are authorized to give advanced degrees covering 275 fields of study.
+More than 70 of the departments in these colleges are authorized to give both the master's and the doctor's degree.
+The colleges offering graduate programs are: Agriculture, Arts and Letters, Business and Public Service, Communication Arts, Education, Engineering, Home Economics, Natural Science, Social Science, Veterinary Medicine.